google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 ## Build and run {: #build-and-run }

-In Android Studio hit **Run**, **Run ‘app’** (where ‘app’ is your module name, if you’ve changed it) and the TWA will be built and run on your device!
+In Android Studio hit **Run**, **Run ‘app’** (where ‘app’ is your module name, if you’ve changed it) and the application will be built and run on your device!
-You’ll notice that your website is launched as a Custom Tab, not a Trusted Web Activity, this is because we haven’t set up our Digital Asset Links yet, but first...
+You’ll notice that your website is launched as a Custom Tab, not a Trusted Web Activity, this is because we haven’t set up our Digital Asset Links validation yet, but first...

 ### A note on signing keys {: #a-note-on-signing-keys }